The more time you spend planning the composition of your coloured pencil drawings, the easier they will be to execute.

-The upper right-hand side trees and the layers of “scribble” strokes that were applied in this area, using different colours, can be seen on the close up below.
+The upper right-hand side trees and the layers of "scribble" strokes that were applied in this area, using different colours, can be seen on the close up below.

 If you were working with dry point aquarelles at this stage, you could use a damp brush tip to draw, blend and shape the colours into more detailed foliage.

-Taken from another of Peter’s coloured pencil drawings, the example below shows how he worked the colours once there was a good number of dry layers in position.
+Taken from another of Peter’s coloured pencil drawings, the example below shows how he worked the colours once there were a good number of dry layers in position.

 Don’t restrict yourself to just greens - incorporate ochres, browns and darks such as sepia.

 Use a sharp, dry pointed pencil for the darkest areas, studying photographs if necessary to see how the shadows form.

 Water is a great way to show what's hidden in the depths of an image.
 Shapes are broken up by disturbances like waves or boats, but still maintain some relation with the surroundings that created them.
 There will be lighter spots in regions where the sunlight reaches its full potential.